|

 some random, mysterious schematic of whatever it is we sense He

-doesn’t like—and
+doesn’t like.

 since we made Him up, “He” tends to mean us.

-The same goes for our parents—before we
+same goes for our parents: before we

-understand why we are not allowed
+we are not allowed

 to